wpferguson/global.hackathon/Teams/iTeam/ABOUT.md

 #Idea for Hackaton

-We will work on HTML5 game that will learn freelancers to communicate with customers to earn more money and avoid problems.
+We will work on HTML5 game that will learn freelancers to improve negotiation skills for earn more money and avoid problems.

 #About team